 This protein carries a polyhistidine tag at the C-terminus.

-rhKallikrein-13 /KLK13 is fused with 6×his tag at the C-terminus, and has a calculated MW of 28 kDa.
-The predicted N-terminus is Gly 18.
-DTT-reduced Protein migrates as 33-40 kDa in SDS-PAGE due to glycosylation.
+The protein has a calculated MW of 28 kDa.
+The protein migrates as 33-40 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

 >95% as determined by SDS-PAGE.

 Lyophilized from 0.22 μm filtered solution in 20mM MES, 150mM NaCl, pH 6.0.
-Normally Mannitol or Trehalose are added as protectants before lyophilization.
+Normally trehalose is added as protectant before lyophilization.

 Kallikrein-13 (KLK13) is also known as Kallikrein-like protein 4 (KLK-L4), is a secreted protein, belongs to the peptidase S1 family and Kallikrein subfamily.
 KLK-13 contains one peptidase S1 domain.
 KLK13 is mainly expressed in prostate, breast, testis and salivary gland.
 KLK13 may be involved in the pathogenesis and / or progression of breast and ovary cancers, and is regarded as a novel cancer biomarker.
 In addition, KLK13 interacts and forms complexes with several serum protease inhibitors, such as alpha2-macroglobulin, and its expression is regulated by steroid hormones.

 Please contact us via TechSupport@acrobiosystems.com if you have any question on this product.